openalea/mtg/newmtg/doc/user/intro.rst

 architecture as described in [22]_ (see `Figure3.2.a`_).
-Alternatively, code files representing plant architectures can also be constructed from simulation programs that generate artificial plants, or directly from any Python program, as we will illustrate it in the `newmtg_tutorial`_.
+Alternatively, code files representing plant architectures can also be constructed from simulation programs that generate artificial plants, or directly from any Python program, as we will illustrate it in the :ref:`newmtg_tutorial`.

 .. todo:: fix the internal link reference